Updated April 17, 2026

 Instead, they put their technology in the hands of experienced experts and pay close attention to how veteran marketers build with and bend the tools.
 On occasion, Google Ads will reach out to agencies directly for feedback on its functionality, as ADM’s Senior Director of Search Engine Marketing, Erica Magnotto, recently explained.

-By acting as liaisons to the biggest spenders and product testers for the newest tech, agencies help these marketing platforms grow their own revenue—so there’s strong incentive to keep them engaged and influential.
+By acting as liaisons to the biggest spenders and product testers for the newest tech, agencies help these marketing platforms grow their own revenue—so there’s a strong incentive to keep them engaged and influential.

 Likewise, growing brands need assurance that their marketing dollars are being well spent and that their brand identity is being protected.